Picmonic/example-php-challenge/setup.md

 SETUP

 1 - Download and set up Yii framework per the instructions on http://www.yiiframework.com/doc/guide/1.1/en/quickstart.installation
-2 - Create a mysql database and note the name
+2 - Create a mysql database and note the name.
+Ensure you have a user with access to the new database.
 3 - Run the following SQL commands on the created database :

 CREATE TABLE `commits` (